techzzt/Basal-ganglia-neuron-models/bg_insilico/Readme.md

 [7] Lévesque, Martin, and André Parent.
 "The striatofugal fiber system in primates: a reevaluation of its organization based on single‐axon tracing studies."
 Proceedings of the National Academy of Sciences 102.33 (2005): 11888-11893.

 [8] Cooper, Andrew J., and Jeffery R. Wickens.
 "Measurement of the membrane time constant and yield of GABA-mediated inhibition in the subthalamic nucleus."
-Journal of neurophysiology 103.2 (2010): 1049-1059.
+Journal of Neurophysiology 103.2 (2010): 1049-1059.

 - Kim et al. (2024): Kim, Sang-Yoon, and Woochang Lim.
 "Quantifying harmony between direct and indirect pathways in the basal ganglia: healthy and Parkinsonian states."
 Cognitive Neurodynamics (2024): 1-21.